uzimith/athena_schema/README.md

 athena_schema -type=User,Post
 ```

-This applicatio need a template file to run this command.
+This application need a template file in order to run this command.

 ```
 type Post struct {